Fundamentals of research methods for Development Studies

 - Taught in:

 The main objective of this module is to equip development studies students with the basic tools to undertake independent research and evaluate research methods presented in development research work.
 Its main aim is to provide an introduction to basic epistemological considerations, the nature and stages of the research process, the exercise of formulating research questions and hypotheses, the understanding of data collection and analysis tools available in different research approaches.
 Some key learning outcomes are:

 - assessing the methodological foundations of empirical findings;

 - basic knowledge of the most widely used research techniques in development studies;

 - understanding of the suitability of various research approaches and techniques to specific research question

-By the end of the course students should understand basic social research methods, and their applicability in development studies in different contexts.
-This course will thus equip students with basic capacities to apply research methods to real world problems and evaluate their use in published research.
+By the end of the module students should understand basic social research methods, and their applicability in development studies in different contexts.
+This module will thus equip students with basic capacities to apply research methods to real world problems and evaluate their use in published research.